seclerp/OxyEngine/README.md

 **OxyEngine** is a full-featured cross-platform 2D game engine that allows you to develop games using **C#** and **Python**.

 ---

+:exclamation: :exclamation: :exclamation:
+***Please note:
-***Please note: This project in very early stage of development, do not use it for any production projects before first public release.
-At this time, OxyEngine does not guarantee backward compatibility and stability of your code.***
+This project in very early stage of development at that moment.
+Do not use it for any production projects before first public release will be published.
+For now, OxyEngine does not guarantee backward compatibility of API and stability of your code.***

 ---
 # Getting Started